12wollmana/UMN-Data_Analytics-Project_03/README.md

 We created a model with scaled and non-scaled data.
 We looked at the Silouetter Score for each model and decided to use the non-scaled.
 The Silouetter Score is between -1 ot 1.
 If the value is closer to 1, the clusters are more dense and separated from the other clusters.

 ## Running Model
 In library.py we created a number of functions.
-The import_music_df_with_model function
+The import_music_df_with_model function was important as it allowed us to remove dublicates and import the data into our jupyter notebooks.

+## Graphing Clusters & Attributes
+Next we created a number of graphs to see how the clusters were influenced by the attributes, decades, and placement.

+## Website
+We used [heroku](https://umn-data-analytics-p03-t01.herokuapp.com/) to host our report and vizualizations.

 # Sources